 Corporation, for converting the technical special provisions to a new format and for reviewing and coordinating the administrative and technical special provisions and drawings.
-Staff has been holding progress meetings with the consultant to review the construction and operation sequences for the travelers.

 On June 22, 2018, the Board, by Resolution No. 2018-041, approved execution of the Tenth Amendment to Professional Services Agreement No. 2013-B-8, Golden Gate Bridge Main Cable Access System, with NCM Engineering Corporation, of Gold River, California, in a not-to-exceed amount of \$173,133, for developing a traveler trolley system testing program, including testing technical specifications and drawings and established a contingency for this amendment in the amount of \$34,626.
-The consultant has submitted for staff review 90% completion plans, specifications and protocols for the testing.
+The consultant submitted for staff review 90% completion plans, specifications and protocols for the testing.